dipdup-io/indexer-sdk/pkg/modules/grpc/README.md

 ### Inputs ans outputs

-The inputs and outputs of your server and client modules must be defined by you, because the data structure and the notification or processing logic differ from project to project.
+The inputs and outputs of your server and client modules must be defined by developer, because the data structure and the notification or processing logic differ from project to project.

 ### Program